sp0x/go-ddns/README.md

 ## Common pitfalls

 * If you're on a systemd-based distribution, the process `systemd-resolved` might occupy the DNS port 53.
-Therefore starting the container might fail.
-To fix this disable the DNSStubListener by adding `DNSStubListener=no` to `/etc/systemd/resolved.conf` and restart the service using `sudo systemctl restart systemd-resolved.service` but be aware of the implications...
+Therefore, starting the container might fail.
+To fix this, disable the DNSStubListener by adding `DNSStubListener=no` to `/etc/systemd/resolved.conf` and restart the service using `sudo systemctl restart systemd-resolved.service` but be aware of the implications...
 Read more here: https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html and https://github.com/dprandzioch/docker-ddns/issues/5